lunasec-io/lunasec/docs/blog/2021-11-09-docker-buildkit.md

 ```bash
 docker buildx create --name my-remote-builder tcp://my-docker-host:2375 --use
 ```
-I haven't tried it, but I think we could host a builder on a fast machine on AWS and reuse it between runs.
+I haven't tried it, but it should be possible to host a builder on a fast machine on AWS and reuse it between runs.
 That way, the cache would stay populated without the slow --cache-to and --cache-from steps.
 Exporting the images with --load would still take several minutes, but speed gains would probably be worth it.

 ## Final thoughts
 Buildkit is a big and complicated part of docker.
-I only scratched the surface of what it can do, but I also came away feeling that while it might be the future of docker, at the moment(2021) it's still an optional and somewhat experimental feature.
+I only scratched the surface of what it can do.
+I also came away with the sense that while it might be the future of docker, at the moment (2021) it's still an optional and somewhat experimental feature.
 Documentation for the average developer is somewhat lacking and the halfway integration of Buildkit into the docker CLI has a steep learning curve.

-If Buildkit becomes the standard way to build docker containers, perhaps things we be a lot simpler someday.
+If Buildkit someday becomes the standard way to build docker containers, perhaps things will be more straightforward.